 Associate Professor of Media, Culture, and Communication

-Research interests include: social and industrial histories of the media, visual culture, television studies, and the interrelationships between various media systems.
-Her work has appeared in journals such as The Journal of Visual Culture, Cinema Journal, Television and New Media as well as numerous anthologies.
+Research interests include: cultural, technological and industrial histories of the media, visual culture, television studies, and the interrelationships between various media systems.
+She is a associated faculty in Cinema Studies at NYU and her work has appeared in journals such as The Journal of Visual Culture, Cinema Journal, Television and New Media as well as numerous anthologies.
 Murray is the author of Hitch Your Antenna to the Stars: Early Television and Broadcast Stardom (Routledge, 2005) and the coeditor of Reality TV: Remaking Television Culture (NYU Press, 2004; second edition, 2009) with Laurie Ouellette.
 She is currently working on Brought to You In Living Color: A Cultural History of Color Television (working title), a book project under contract with Duke University Press.

 During the 2013-14 academic year Professor Murray will be on research leave.
 She will be a fellow with the American Council of Learned Societies (ACLS) and with the Humanities Initiative at NYU.